SRMD: Sparse Random Mode Decomposition: Numerical Experiments

 In Figure~\ref{fig:ex_discontinuities_all_comparison}, the input signal and the three true intrinsic modes are shown in black, while the extracted modes from our and the other five methods are shown in blue.
 Comparing the errors, EMD and CEEMDAN reconstruct the signal with machine precision (the error is on the order of $10^{-16}$), VMD has a reconstruction error of only $0.4\%$, while EEMD and EWT have poor signal reconstruction.
-One possible reason for the errors in EEMD and EWT is because these methods do not guarantee that the sum of the reconstructed intrinsic modes equals the original signal.
+One possible reason for the errors in EEMD and EWT is that these methods do not guarantee that the sum of the reconstructed intrinsic modes equals the original signal.
 In terms of signal decomposition, the VMD and EWT extract the linear trend well (the second column of the last two rows in Figure~\ref{fig:ex_discontinuities_all_comparison}) while their learned second and third modes agree with the corresponding ground truth ones on the time interval $t\in [0,1]$ but create a false oscillatory pattern on the remaining interval $t\in [1,2]$.
-This indicates that the decomposition produced by the EWT and VMD approaches experience a non-trivial amount of mode mixing.
+This indicates that the decomposition produced by the EWT and VMD approaches experiences a non-trivial amount of mode mixing.
 The remaining methods used in this comparison are unable to extract the true mode behaviors.
+The relative $\ell_2$-errors between the learned modes and the true modes and between the reconstructed signal and the noiseless ground truth signal of our SRMD, as well as various state-of-the-art intrinsic mode decomposition methods, is summarized in Table~\ref{tab:l2error}.
+Specifically, in Table~\ref{tab:l2error} we take the average of each mode over 100 trials to generate an ensemble version of SRMD (referred to E-SRMD), showing that the average over the modes is robust.